 Beware the Nice Ones: Satellizer is actually a nice, if shy, girl but if anyone threatens to hurt Kazuya (and vice versa), you'll learn why she's called the "Untouchable Queen".
-Rana can act this way as well towards Kazuya, as evidenced by in episodes 5-7.
+Rana can act this way as well towards Kazuya, as seen in episodes 5-7.
 If you ignore Chiffon's repeated warnings to stop fighting, or you antagonize a fellow Pandora mercilessly, you've dug your own grave.

 Big Damn Heroes: Cassie Lockheart steps in to fight Julia Munberk, #3 in the world overall, so that Satellizer and the others can help the E-Pandora.